JohanBendz/tech.sonoff/README.txt

-SONOFF have the ambition to design and create innovative and affordable smart products to give you a smarter home to a lower cost.
+SONOFF design and create innovative and affordable smart products to give you a smarter home to a lower cost.
 The products supported by this app use the Zigbee protocol and can be directly added to Homey without the use of an extra bridge or cloud services.